 Why Use Arthroscopic Surgery Over Open Surgery?

-Arthroscopic surgery is recommended when possible.
+Arthroscopic surgery is recommended by orthopedic surgeons when possible.
 Athletes often use this procedure because of its faster recovery period.

 The use of an arthroscope can result in shorter recovery times, less pain after surgery, fewer risks associated with complications, and turns what might be an inpatient procedure into an outpatient procedure, saving both time and money.